 If you have a gas leak turn off the gas supply, open a door or window and call the gas emergency service on 0800 111999 first and then let us know.

 General repairs will be completed by Wrekin Housing Trust.
 You should report repairs directly to them on the following number:

 Wrekin Housing Trust – 0300 1234474

 This number is available 24 hours a day including weekends and bank holidays.

-Also from 28th November 2017, you should report boiler and gas appliance repairs direct to :
+You should report boiler and gas appliance repairs direct to :